rapodaca/dialect/src/manuscript.md

 The lack of a detailed, comprehensive, and widely-implemented SMILES specification also hampers broader data integrity efforts.
 The FAIR Guiding Principles [@wilkinson2016] identify four qualities essential for extracting maximum utility from published scholarly data: *F*indability; *A*ccessibility; *I*nteroperability; and *R*eusability.
 Interoperability in particular requires that "(meta)data" use a formal, accessible, shared, and broadly applicable language for knowledge representation."
 Although SMILES may be a shared, accessible, and broadly applicable language, its formal underpinnings leave room for improvement.

-This situation has persisted long enough that the notion of a SMILES "standard" may not currently be practical.
+This situation has persisted long enough that the notion of a SMILES "standard" may not currently be feasible.
 A dozen or more slightly different implementations are now in use.
 None of them, not even the one developed by Daylight, can be considered a reference standard.
-SMILES has become a collection of dialects, some of which are better documented than others.
+Some have introduced extensions not recognized by the others, contributing to language "drift" while compounding the already formidable difficulties faced by implementors.
+Other implementations claim SMILES compatibility while ignoring certain aspects of the original specification.
+Although SMILES may underpin modern chemical information exchange, the foundations of this system are weathered and showing signs of stress.

-A more practical goal than creating a standard would be to merely document any SMILES dialect in sufficient detail that it could be reduced to a software implementation, a goal that to my knowledge has never been accomplished.
-Here I describe an attempt to address this problem "Dialect."
-This paper presents Dialect from three perspectives: as a system for molecular representation; as a text-based language; and as a specification for software intended to communicate chemical structures across organizational and temporal boundaries.
+This paper attempts to address all of these issues with Dialect, a fully-specified subset of the SMILES language.
+Dialect takes as it starting point the version of SMILES first described in the primary literature by David Weininger.
+In those cases where the original work is incomplete, self-contradictory, inaccurate, misleading, or ambiguous, an effort has been made to offer a solution compatible with the original design and intent of SMILES.
+The following sections present Dialect from three perspectives: as a system for molecular representation; as a text-based language; and as a specification for software intended to convey chemical structure information across organizational and temporal boundaries.

 # Goals, Design, and Tradeoffs